j1angvei/CSATK2/README.md

 # CSATK (ChIP-Seq Analysis Toolkit)
 ## Warning
 This project is deprecated!!!

+## How to compile
+1. Download and unzip the source code.
+2. Run `./gradlew jar`(unix based OS) or `gradlew.bat jar`(windows, not tested).
+3. The jar file is located at `./build/libs/CSATK2-yyMMdd.jar`.

 ## Introduction
 CSATK is Java written bio-informatics software, the main goal of CSATK is to make ChIP-Seq analysis easier and more efficient.